-Now, since I am the one questioning your nationalism, it’s my moral obligation to clarify my definition of nationalism.
-And what better day to talk about nationalism than the very day when India had earned her Independence – 15th August?
+Now, since I am the one questioning your nationalism, it’s my moral obligation to clarify my definition.
+And what better day to talk about the topic than the very day when India had earned her Independence – 15th August?

-I shall begin with an incident happened in 2006.
-I was working as a TV host for a health and lifestyle TV channel in West Delhi; I used to commute by Delhi Metro.
+I shall begin with an incident that happened in 2006.
+At that time, I was working as a TV host for a health and lifestyle TV channel in West Delhi, and Delhi Metro was the lifeline of my daily commute.

 I noticed a bunch of people shouting slogans, “Delhi Metro hai hai” (Down with Delhi Metro).
 And I wondered if people had forgotten the times when they had no option other than Blueline buses?

 Even if you left on time, there was no certainty you’ll reach your institute, college, or office at the time you’re supposed to.
-Just imagine travelling in a blue line bus in scorching heat in the month of May.
-I still remember the sweat, the stink, and the helplessness while travelling in a blue line bus.
+Just imagine travelling in a blue line bus in scorching heat in May.
+I still remember the sweat, the stink, and the helplessness while going on a blue line bus.
 It was nothing short of hell.
 The mere mention of those times makes me shiver.

-I personally am grateful to Delhi Metro.
-It’s because of Delhi Metro that you’re reading this article.
-I started this blog in 2011 after my PD classes in Subharti University got over.
+It’s because of the Delhi Metro that you’re reading this article.
+I started this blog in 2011 after my PD classes at Subharti University got over.
 And it was Delhi Metro that made commuting from my home to Meerut possible.
-I was supposed to reach Noida City Center Metro station by 0700 hrs. daily.
+I was supposed to reach Noida City Center Metro station by 0700 hrs daily.
 Had Delhi Metro not been there, I couldn’t have said yes to that assignment.

 Why did I start this article with praise for Delhi metro?
 What does it have to do with nationalism?
 Both topics appear irrelevant, except that they aren’t.

 The concept of nationalism says that one must be grateful to the nation he’s born in.
 “Nation” is an intangible word.
-It cannot be touched or held in hands.
-Nobody is the nation and yet everyone and everything is part of a nation (and it includes public transport too).
+You cannot touch it or hold it your hands.
+Nobody is, and yet everyone and everything is part of a nation (and it includes public transport too).

 All the skills I learned, all the opportunities I took benefit of, my schooling, my college, and everything else was a gift from a city that had welcomed a stranger years ago with open arms.

 It’s Delhi that had given me a roof over my head.
-Now, I have a respectable employment, decent clothes to wear, food on the table and a fairly good life.
-Could it have been possible had Delhi rejected me?
+Now, I have decent employment, clothes to wear, food on the table and a reasonably good life.
+Could it have been possible, had Delhi rejected me?
 I doubt it.

 Most probably they can never become one because the city they live in does not have that kind of opportunities.
-They are talented, they have the skills, but what would you do with a skill if there were no opportunity around to showcase your talent?
+They are talented, they have the skills, but what would you do with it if there were no opportunity to showcase your talent?

-And it hurts me the most when people call names to the city which has given them a respectable life.
-Just put hand on your heart and ask yourself, “Could I have been what I am today, had it not been for this city?”
-And you’ll get the answer.
+It breaks my heart when people call names to the city, which has given them a respectable life.
+Just put the hand on your heart and ask yourself, “Could I have been what I am today, had it not been for this city?”
+And you’ll have the answer.

 For me, nationalism means having respect for the city I live in.
-Our nation is build up of cities and villages.
+Our nation is made up of towns and villages.
 Every inch of the land you step on is India.
-And you truly can be a nationalist by respecting the city you live in.
+And you honestly can be a nationalist by respecting the city you live in.